 As well as the resources above, the guidance below is also relevant landscape and forestry.

-Scottish Natural Heritage has mapped and described the variety of landscapes found throughout Scotland.
-The use of LCA is highlighted in the UK Forestry Standard and Scottish Forestry Strategy as guidance on how to integrate forestry into Scotland’s variety of landscapes
+- Landscape Character Assessments - NatureScot, formerly known as Scottish Natural Heritage, has mapped and described the variety of landscapes found throughout Scotland.
+The use of Landscape Character Assessment is highlighted in the UK Forestry Standard as guidance on how to integrate forestry into Scotland’s variety of landscapes.